-- 4. Current Demand and Cost for Services Older adult services provide care and support to almost 14,000 older adults across the county.
-There are currently 5,585 service users over the age of 65 years, receiving a personal budget, of which, 979 receive this through a direct payment.
-The net revenue budget for older adult services for 2012/13 is £99 million, of which, over 60% is spent on long-term nursing and residential care. - 5.
-Over 9,600 people receive care and support services in their own homes and assessment staff have completed 2,900 new assessments since April 2012 - 6.
-Through the development of services providing real alternatives to long-term care over 100 people last year were diverted from long-term care, enabling them to continue to live, with appropriate care and support, at home or in local communities. - 7.
-Assessment and Care Management Services there are currently 14 districtbased social work teams providing a range of assessment and care management services to older adults.
-These are formed around 4 localities and provide assessment of need as well as support planning to service users and their carers.
+- 4. Current Demand and Cost for Services Older adult services provide care and support to almost 14,000 older adults across the County.
+There are currently 5,585 service users over the age of 65 years, receiving a personal budget, of which, 975 receive this through a direct payment.
+The net revenue budget for older adult services for 2012/13 is £105 million, of which, over 70% is spent on long-term nursing and residential care. - 5.
+Over 9,600 people receive care and support services in their own homes and assessment staff have completed 5,614 new assessments from April 2012 until March 2013 and carried out 17,719 reviews during the same time period. - 6.
+Through the development of services providing real alternatives to long-term care over 100 people last year were diverted from long-term care, enabling them to continue to live with appropriate care and support, at home or in alternative accommodation in local communities. - 7.
+Assessment and Care Management Services there are currently fourteen district-based social work teams providing a range of assessment and care management services to older adults.
+These are formed around four localities and provide assessment of need as well as support planning to service users and their carers.
 Social work staff are involved in safeguarding work to ensure that vulnerable older people are able to live as safely as possible and assist in identifying and reducing risks that people live with on a daily basis.
-The number of safeguarding referrals received has increased over the last 2 years; consequently the numbers of assessments have also increased.
-The percentage of referrals resulting in assessments has decreased from 40% in 2011-12 to 36% in 2012-13.

-8. Referral rates and safeguarding assessments aged 65+
+The number of safeguarding referrals received has increased over the last two years; consequently the numbers of assessments have also increased. - 8.
+Referral rates and safeguarding assessments aged 65+

-2011-12 2012-13 actual (Apr to Aug) 2012-13 predicted Referral Assessment Referral Assessment Referral Assessment 1438 581 787 289 1889 694
+2011-12 2012-13 ac ctual (Apr to Aug) 2012-13 predicted Referral Assessment Referral Assessment Referral Assessment 1438 581 787 289 1889 694